Case Reconstruction

 Closeout logs every action the moment it happens: every document uploaded, every lien decision, every edit, every approval, every disbursement, with the actor, the timestamp, and the full before-and-after.
 Nobody has to remember to write anything down.

-Each entry is cryptographically chained to the one before it, so the record is tamper-evident: a change made after the fact does not go unnoticed.
+The register is sealed with a SHA-256 digest of its contents, and every signature and disbursement is issued an HMAC-sealed certificate, so the record is tamper-evident: a change made after the fact does not go unnoticed.
 The audit trail is not a report you assemble at the end.
 It is complete the moment the case closes.

 Built to be questioned.